Creating an LQA process

 Team

-Once companies have some processes in place, they need the right people to continually refine them and make improvements.
+Once your company has the right processes in place, you need the right people to continually refine them and make improvements.
 Team structure varies wildly from company to company, but the localization process typically involves four primary groups of stakeholders.
-Here’s how each of them can impact quality:

-1. Designers and software developers: Designing and building your product and ensuring it looks and feels how it should to resonate with your global customers.
+1. Designers and software developers: Designing and building your product and ensuring it looks and feels how it should resonate with your global customers.
 Developers are also responsible for initiating the localization process by adding string identifiers (i.e., keys) to the product code, as well as fixing bugs and taking full care of the back-end of your digital product.

 2. Product, project, and localization managers: Educating all stakeholders in the localization process about your product while also identifying requirements, tools, technologies, and the overall strategy.